jfhammell/stcolumba/pages/pages-root-folder/index.md

 widget1:
   title: "Upcoming Events - Open House"
   url: /2018/open-house/
-  image: widget-sign-303x182.jpg
+  image: widget-open-house-303x182.png
-  text: 'Everyone is invited to an open house at the church on Saturday, September 22, 1-3pm.
+  text: 'Everyone is invited to an open house at the church on <b>Saturday, September 22, 1-3pm</b>.
 Meet friendly faces from groups that use the church throughout the week.'
 widget2:
   title: "Facilities"
   url: /community/facilities/